ailurophile/SanJoseParkingGarages/README.md

 * Tap inside text box to type in a reminder of where the car is parked.
 * Tap Save button to store the contents of the text box in memory.
+* Tap outside of text box to dismiss keyboard.
 * Select desired text box behavior via switch.
 Selecting Edit text will cause the contents of the box to remain on screen when the box is touched so the user can make edits.
 Selecting Replace will cause the text box to clear when touched so that an entirely new note can easily be entered.
 This selection is stored so the desired behavior will be the default the next time this view is active.

 ### Directions View